smileidentity/Image-enroll/README.md

 ### 1. Edit and save `environment variables`
 * Check Partner ID to ensure its the same as yours.
 * generate an api_key
-* Access this by clicking the `KUDA Test`  folder and navigate to `variables`.
+* Access this by clicking the `Test`  folder and navigate to `variables`.
 Save once done.

 ### 2. Check out the `pre-request script` on the post-request